Challenges in a Bioinformatics Open-Source Era

 Porting a public or private pipeline in Deploit becomes as easy as providing and URL (copy-pasting) from GitHub, BitBucket or DockerHub.

-Through a synchronization to your cloud account, Deploit manages the computation and delivers to the end user the final results.
+Through a synchronisation to your cloud account, Deploit manages the computation and delivers to the end user the final results.

 Let’s have a concrete look on how it works through an example: running an open-source variant caller on an open source dataset over cloud in a scalable and reproducible manner.